Use Spark History Server

 -

-Once the created Hadoop Eco cluster's status changes to Running, select the cluster and go to the cluster detail page.
+Once the created Hadoop Eco cluster status changes to Running, select the cluster and navigate to the cluster's detail page.

 -

-In the detail page, click the Run Spark History Server button at the top-right.
+In the detail page, click the Run Spark History Server button located at the top right.

-- The server will start within 5 minutes after clicking the button, and once it finishes, the button will change to Open Spark History Server, and the server will automatically run.
+- After clicking the button, the server will start within 5 minutes.
+Once the process is complete, the button will change to Open Spark History Server, and the server will automatically run.

-- The Spark History Server will remain running for a certain time if there is a request; otherwise, it will automatically shut down.
+- The Spark History Server will remain active for a certain period if there are user requests.
+If there are no requests, it will shut down automatically.

-- Even if the server is shut down, the user logs are not deleted, and the server can be restarted by clicking the Run Spark History Server button.
+- Even if the server shuts down, the user logs will not be deleted, and the server can be restarted via the Run Spark History Server button.

-- If the log files are large, the Spark History Server may terminate due to memory issues.
+- In the case of large log files, the Spark History Server may terminate due to memory shortage while running.

 - If the stored logs are deleted, the Spark History Server may not function properly.